rochellev/doctorLookUp/README.md

 ### Index
 1. Drop down for selecting City to find doctor.
 Seattle and Austin to start
 2. Input to search for a doctor by name
-3. Quiz for symptoms.
-The results will determine what type of doctor the user needs.
-4. Display error messages
+3. Display error messages
+***Stretch goals***
-5. Need to add way for user to choose what kind of search to do - by doctor name or by doctor type
+4. Add way for user to choose what kind of search to do - by doctor name or by doctor type or symptom search
-    * only show one way to search at a time\
+    * only show one way to search at a time
-6. Maybe add picture of doctor
+5. Maybe add picture of doctor in results
+6. Improve website styling